DICE ROLLER

 So next time you need to make a decision, play a game, or just have fun, remember—sometimes the best choice is simply to roll the dice. 🎲

-A percentile dice roller simulates a d100 roll (0–99 or 1–100).
-It’s often used in RPGs for critical chances, loot drops, or probability checks.
+A percentile dice roller simulates rolling a d100 (100-sided die) that generates numbers from 1-100.
+It's commonly used in RPGs for critical hit chances, loot drops, probability checks, and any situation requiring percentage-based outcomes.

 Choose from D4, D6, D8, D10, D12, and D20 dice for any gaming or decision-making need.
 Perfect for tabletop games and RPGs.